 Students approved for reinstatement will need to purchase and complete a criminal background check at www.plattcollegecx.com.
-As stated in Background Checks for Students Policy 03:06:00 Background Checks for Students: Valid and cleared background checks that have been previously completed will only be accepted within six months of the student's returning quarter start date.
-All background checks must be completed through American DataBank and will be received by the Office of Admissions.
-The Admissions Department will ensure that the student is informed of changes made to the College Catalog including policies and procedures as well as any other important documents that applicants receive and/or sign before initial enrollment.
+As stated in Policy 03:06:00 Background Checks for Students: Valid and cleared background checks that have been previously completed will only be accepted within six months of the student's returning quarter start date.
+All background checks must be completed through American DataBank and must be approved by the Dean of the Nursing